-Dominican’s founding director of Big History, Associate Provost Mojgan Behmand, is thrilled that the IBHA conference will be held on campus.
+Dominican’s founding director of Big History, Associate Provost Mojgan Behmand, was thrilled that the IBHA conference was held on campus.

-The inaugural IBHA conference was held in 2012 at Grand Valley State University in Michigan, and this year’s conference seeks to continue dialogue from that.
-The theme of this year’s IBHA conference is “Teaching and Researching Big History: Big Picture, Big Questions.”
+The inaugural IBHA conference was held in 2012 at Grand Valley State University in Michigan, and this year’s conference sought to continue dialogue from that.
+The theme of this year’s IBHA conference was “Teaching and Researching Big History: Big Picture, Big Questions.”

 In addition, IBHA seeks to create a forum for the articulation, discussion and distillation of questions central to Big History and how it is flourishing.
-The conference will showcase the many different kinds of research, teaching and creativity that the field is generating.
-A select group of papers will be included in a compilation of Big History Research that will be published after this year’s conference.
+The conference showcased the many different kinds of research, teaching and creativity that the field is generating.
+A select group of papers was included in a compilation of Big History Research that will be published after this year’s conference.

 The IBHA defines its purpose as “to promote, support, and sponsor the diffusion and improvement of the academic and scholarly knowledge of the scientific field of endeavor commonly known as ‘Big History’ by means of teaching and research and to engage in activities related thereto.”